csatzky/csatzky.github.io/index.md

 1. _The high GrowthSpread® portfolio significantly outperforms portfolios drawn at random;_
 2. _The low GrowthSpread® portfolio significantly underperforms portfolios drawn at random;_
-3. _The low Price-to-Cash Flow portfolio significantly underperforms portfolios drawn at random;_
+3. _The low Price-to-Cash Flow portfolio significantly underperforms portfolios drawn at random._
-4. _The low Profitability portfolio significantly underperforms portfolios drawn at random;_
-5. _The low Beta portfolio significantly underperforms portfolios drawn at random._

-_Noteworthy, the small Size portfolio (i.e. low Market Capitalization) ranked in the 88.55th percentile in comparison to 100,000 portfolios drawn it random.
-The cut-off point for statistical significance is set at Px ≥ P90.
-Yet, out of 100 portfolios drawn at random, the low Market Capitalization portfolio, on average, outperforms 88 portfolios._"
+_Noteworthy, there is some, but insignificant evidence in support of the low Profitability, high Profitability, small Size, and low Beta portfolios._"

 ---